Deconstructing Miss Granger:

 I rather doubt that she’d have been sniveling in the bathroom all afternoon and evening if she had overheard the statement that she was a nightmare that nobody could stand coming from Draco Malfoy.
 Or even coming from Harry.
 But Ron?
 Pass the hankies.

 And yet she constantly misreads him.
 And we’ve never heard her say anything particularly nice to him.
 Which even he has noticed. (“Always the air of surprise.”)
 She has rarely been even remotely supportive.

 It’s all very well to call him on the disrespectful comments he makes about females, his comments invite that, but she fixates on some supposedly underlying significance of the careless things he says, and doesn’t take the trouble to look beneath the surface of his actions.

 Or his reactions.
 Blowing off his falling out with Harry over the Goblet of Fire with “he’s just jealous” may have made Harry feel better, but it wasn’t a particularly accurate interpretation of the situation.
-Mere jealousy would have been if Ron were indeed fuming just because Harry had gotten some more public attention and he didn’t.
+Mere jealousy would have been if Ron were indeed fuming just because Harry had gotten some more public attention and he didn’t (Q: When hasn’t he?).
 That wasn’t what was going on at all.
-Attracting public attention wasn’t the issue — although it made an easy stick to beat Harry over the head with.
+Attracting public attention wasn’t the issue — although that made an easy stick to beat Harry over the head with.

 Ron was upset that Harry had somehow managed to get his name into the Goblet without him.
 He was convinced that Harry had gone and done it by himself, and then was shutting him out even more by not even having the decency to tell him about it.
 There was some jealousy present, sure.
 But he wasn’t just jealous.
 Ron is used to being outshone, he doesn’t mind it too much so long as you still include him.
 But now he’s been shut out, and rejected as well, and it hurts.